grahamfalconer/CV/README.md

 During mt time at the International School of Cape Town:
   - I did weekly charity work in the township of Masiphumelele where I was able to work with children who live in extreme circumstances and educate them on the values of community, respect and togetherness.
 - Played in the schools first futsal team
 - Trained as a lifeguard on Camps Bay Beach where I learned emergency protocols and how to stay vigilient in busy times

+**IGCSE's (CIE)**

+Geography - A*
+Biology - A*
+Chemistry - B
+Business - A
+Maths - B
+English Language - B
+English Literature - B
+French - B
+Art - C

 ## Experience